ECNU-RCGCEF/TraceME/TraceME_NODE/README.md

 3.	ncl_env=NCARG_ROOT=/usr/local/ncl              #The environment variable of NCL
 4. ScriptFolder=/usr/local/nclscripts/            #The folder stores analytic scripts
 ```
-#### As a beginner, you need to download default analytic scripts [CAFE_SCRIPTS](https://github.com/THU-EarthInformationScienceLab/CAFE_SCRIPTS) and place all the scripts in `nclscripts` folder to the `ScriptFolder` so that you could later make use of these analytic functions.
+#### As a beginner, you need to download default analytic scripts [TraceME_SCRIPTS](https://github.com/ECNU-RCGCEF/TraceME/TraceME_SCRIPTS) and place all the scripts in `scripts` folder to the `ScriptFolder` so that you could later make use of these analytic functions.

 #### PAY ATTENTION: Since this version only support `CF-compliant netCDF files`, you may have to reorganize the file names and directories of your data to the specific structure.
 You may have to refer to this site to reorganize your data archive: `http://cmip-pcmdi.llnl.gov/cmip5/output_req.html ` A software has been provided for reorganization in this web page.
 ### When all the preparations are done, you could begin to set up this package.